intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 4. Some of the workshop sumbissions have explicitly called out the application delay, which reflects the inefficiencies in the application layer.

-/* Idle latency vs. LUL - shorten */
-Tradionally, end-to-end latency is measured when the network is idle.
+Traditionally, end-to-end latency is measured when the network is idle.
 Results of such measurements reflect mostly the propagation delay, but not other kinds of delay.
-This report uses the term "Idle latency" to refer to results achieved under idle network conditions.
+This report uses the term "idle latency" to refer to results achieved under idle network conditions.

-Alternatively, if the latency is measured when the network is under its typical working conditions, the results reflect all kinds of delays.
-This report uses the term "Working latency" to refer to such results.
-Other sources use the term "Latency under load" (LUL) as a synonym.
+Alternatively, if the latency is measured when the network is under its typical working conditions, the results reflect multiple types of delays.
+This report uses the term "working latency" to refer to such results.
+Other sources use the term "latency under load" (LUL) as a synonym.

 Data presented at the workshop reveals a substantial difference between the idle latency and the working latency.
 Depending on the traffic direciton and the technology type, the working latency is between 6 to 25 times higher than the idle latency:

 | Direction | Technology type | Working latency | Idle latency | Working - Idle difference | Working / Idle ratio |
 | Downstream | FTTH | 148 | 10 | 138 | 15 |